Whether you're a parent researching how much a babysitter costs or a sitter deciding what to charge, here are tips to help.

-The average babysitting rate is about $13.50 per hour, as of 2014 numbers.
+The average babysitting rate is about $15.02 per hour, as of Care.com's 2015 Cost of Care data.
 But that rate varies widely depending on a number of factors.
 How can you know what to pay or what to change?

-Care.com recently conducted a survey of over 1,000 members and collected data from our own internal numbers to figure out the latest trends in babysitter pay and hiring.
-Check out our infographic and video.
-Then scroll down for more information on everything related to costs and how much you should be paying your sitter.
+The following information is based on a 2015 survey of Care.com members and internal data to determine the trends in babysitter pay and hiring.
+Check out the infographic and video below.
+Then, scroll down to find more information about everything related to costs and how much you should be paying your sitter.

 - The Market